MikeBild/mikebild.com/src/routes/blog/about_this_site.md

 </script>
 ```

 Let's break this down a little.
-Svelte allows you to do glob imports.
+SvelteKit allows you to do glob imports.
 This code will look for all your svx (Svelte markdown format) file and import them.
 Since the import returns a promise, you need to load those metadata asychronously.
-Svelte kit has a [load](https://kit.svelte.dev/docs#loading) mechanism to fetch data on page load.
+SvelteKit has a [load](https://kit.svelte.dev/docs#loading) mechanism to fetch data on page load.
 This load function will just pass your posts metadata to your component as posts.
 To access the posts, the rest of the file would contain something like